 In addition, though you might easily understand conversations with men, the speech of women and children is muffled.
 As the condition progresses, you will miss the pronunciation of various high-pitched consonants like “s” or “f” and begin to misinterpret words containing “sh,” “th,” or “ch,” complicating your capacity to understand a conversation.
 Other early signs of hearing loss also include:

 - Difficulty following conversations in environments with a lot of background noise (restaurants, sporting events, family gatherings, etc.)

 - Difficulty understanding telephone conversations

-- Others complaining that your television is too loud or advising you to “get your ears checked.”
+- Others complain that your television is too loud or advise you to “get your ears checked.”

 Screening for Hearing Loss Is Not Common